 Interactive, intuitive and accessible learning activities and platform

-High levels of 1-2-1 supervision and personal
+High levels of personal tuition and group supervision

 Unique focused law conversion course, giving you all the legal knowledge you need to begin your SQE journey

-Highly experienced and practice-based supervisors and personal tutors
+Highly experienced and practice-based supervisors

 Practice based tasks based on examples of client scenarios for every practice area